Robert Siodmak: Later career

 Siodmak's return to Hollywood filmmaking in 1967 with the wide-screen western Custer of the West was another disappointment, receiving mostly negative reviews from critics and failing to generate box-office appeal.
 Siodmak ended his career with a six-hour, two-part toga and chariot epic, Kampf um Rom (1968), a more campy work (perhaps intentionally) than Cobra Woman had been.
 There was a brief and profitable foray into television in Great Britain with the series O.S.S.
 (1957–58).

+Personal life

+Siodmak long resided in Ascona, Ticino, Switzerland.
+He was married to Bertha Odenheimer from 1933 until her death in 1973.

+Death

-Siodmak was last seen publicly in an interview for Swiss television at his home in Ascona in 1971.
-He died alone in 1973 in Locarno of a heart attack, seven weeks after his wife's death.
+He died of a heart attack on 10 March 1973, seven weeks after his wife's death.

 The British Film Institute held a retrospective of his career in April and May 2015.